-- 1. Publication of the date, place, and purpose of the hearing in the newspaper of general circulation; - 2.
-Posting of the same information in three or more public places within the municipality, including posting of notice by the applicant within view from the public right of way nearest to the property for which an application is made; and, - 3.
-Written notification to the applicant and to owners of all properties adjoining the property subject to development, without regard to any public right-of-way.
+1. Publication of the date, place, and purpose of the hearing in the newspaper of general circulation, the town website, and "Newsflash" news and events electronic mailing list;

+2. Posting of the same information in three or more public places within the municipality, including posting of notice by the applicant within view from the public right of way nearest to the property for which an application is made; and,

+3. Written notification to the applicant and to owners of all properties adjoining the property subject to development, without regard to any public right-of-way.
 In any situation in which a variance is sought regarding setbacks from a state highway, written notification shall be sent to the Secretary of Transportation.
-The notification shall include a description of the proposed project and shall be accompanied by information that clearly informs the recipient where additional information may be obtained, and that participation in the local proceeding is a prerequisite to the right to take any subsequent appeal. - 4.
-The applicant shall bear the cost of the public warning and notification of adjoining landowners.
+The notification shall include a description of the proposed project and shall be accompanied by information that clearly informs the recipient where additional information may be obtained, and that participation in the local proceeding is a prerequisite to the right to take any subsequent appeal.

+4. The applicant shall bear the cost of the public warning and notification of adjoining landowners.